aframevr/aframe/docs/components/light.md

 ### Point

 Point lights, unlike directional lights, are omni-directional and affect materials depending on their position and distance.
-They can be thought of as a light bulb.
+Point likes are like light bulb.
 The closer the light bulb gets to an object, the greater the object is lit.

 ```html
 <a-entity light="type: point; intensity: 0.75; distance: 50; decay: 2"